Intersubband electric dipole spin resonance in transition metal dichalcogenide heterobilayers: Introduction

 In this paper, we develop the theory of intersubband transitions in TMDC-based monolayers and heterobilayers.
 We perform a symmetry analysis of the effect for the high-symmetry stackings in moir\'e-free heterobilayers.
 We demonstrate that the spin-subband transitions in free standing monolayers are allowed only in the magnetic-dipole approximation.
 In contrast, heterobilayers allow both electric and magnetic-dipole transitions between spin-orbit split subbands.
 This enables electric dipole spin resonance (EDSR) -- an effect originally predicted by E.I.
-Rashba for bulk semiconductors and quantum well structures \cite{rashbasheka, rashba64, Rashba03}, see Refs.~\cite{RASHBA:1991aa, dyakonov_book}.
+Rashba for bulk semiconductors and low dimensional structures \cite{rashbasheka, rashba64, Rashba03}, see Refs.~\cite{RASHBA:1991aa, dyakonov_book}.

+Shortly after prediction~\cite{rashbasheka}, the EDSR has been observed in bulk semiconductors~\cite{mccombeCombinedResonanceElectron1967,mccombeInfraredStudiesCombined1969,mccombeElectricDipoleExcitedElectronSpin1971}.
+It was quickly realized that the electric dipole mechanism dominates the spin resonance and enables combined, spin and cyclotron, resonance in wide range of systems~\cite{RASHBA:1991aa}.
+In addition to classical semiconductors and semiconductor quantum well and quantum dot structures, the EDSR is observed in SiGe-based nanosystems where initially it was assumed that the spin-orbit interaction is suppressed~\cite{wilamowskiEvidenceEvaluationBychkovRashba2002,wilamowskiGFactorTuningManipulation2007,zinovievaSpinResonanceElectrons2008}.
+Rise of graphene and other two-dimensional materials has, naturally, attracted attention to EDSR in these systems resulting in a number of theoretical predictions~\cite{brooksElectricDipoleSpin2020,kumarZerofieldSpinResonance2021,denisovTerahertzSpinlightCoupling2024}.
+While the spin resonance has been observed in graphene-based nanosystems~\cite{fujitaDirectObservationElectrically2016,morissetteDiracRevivalsDrive2023}, its mechanisms are insufficiently studied so far and, to the best of our knowledge, the EDSR in TMDC monolayers has not yet been observed.

 The present work presents the theory of EDSR in TMDC heterobilayers.
 The spin-flip intersubband transitions can be studied in $n$-type heterobilayers where resident electrons are present as a result of doping under THz irradiation.
 They can be detected also in undoped structures in the presence of optical excitation that generates excitons: In such setting, an additional THz irradiation will cause transitions between the different types of excitons where an electron is either in the bottom or top spin subband, so called triplet and singlet excitons.

 The heterobilayer studied in this work consists of two TMDC monolayers, $\mathrm{WSe_2}$ and $\mathrm{MoSe_2}$, forming a widespread type-II heterostructure with spatially separated electrons and holes.
 It is the prototypical system that can also be fabricated in the moir\'e free form~\cite{Barr2022,Zhao:2023aa,PhysRevLett.132.016202,PhysRevX.14.031025}.
 While our calculations focus on this specific system, the results are directly applicable to other type-II heterostructures.
 Our primary objectives are, therefore, to: (i) establish on the symmetry basis the selection rules for spin-flip inter-subband transitions (Sec.~\ref{sec:symmetry}) and (ii) provide the model of the microscopic mechanisms governing these transitions in heterobilayers (Sec.~\ref{sec:micro}).